This content may not be suitable for all ages and discusses topics that may be triggering to some. Please be advised.

-Welcome to the 3Strands Global Foundation Community Training, we are glad you have chosen to engage in human trafficking prevention education.
-Here at 3SGF, prevention means everything.
-It means that a child continues on a path of safety and health.
-It means that a survivor of human trafficking is shielded from further exploitation.
+We believe prevention changes everything.
+Prevention means a child continues on a path of safety and health.
+It also means that a survivor of human trafficking is shielded from further exploitation.

-An awareness that human trafficking exists is of utmost importance, but we can take it one step further by providing our communities (you) with education on what the crime looks like as well as the tools needed to take safe steps to prevent it.
+Raising awareness of human trafficking is of utmost importance.
+After completing this training, you will have a better understanding of what the crime looks like, as well as the tools needed to take safe steps to prevent it.

 3SGF Community Training

 Wondering why we are asking you to complete a survey?

 Our day-to-day work is rooted in raising awareness and educating the community.
 Your honest reflection on your own knowledge and understanding of human trafficking before and after interacting with this Community Training allows us to measure the success of our programs and identify areas for improvement.

 By filling out these surveys, you are helping us continue to educate other communities in the most effective and impactful way possible.